MairiConrad/PipelineAssignments/README.md

 ![originaldataset](./pictures/originaldataset.PNG)

-There were quite a few null values in the dataset and considered the columns in which they were located, I decided to fill them in with zeros to represent the fact that there wasn't any data available:
+There were quite a few null values in the dataset and after considering the columns in which they were located, I decided to fill them in with zeros to represent the fact that there wasn't any data available:

 ![ISNA](./pictures/ISNA3.PNG)